 Embellish

-Embellish refers to the elaborate decorations and stitches used to embellish Crazy Quilts.
+Embellish refers to the elaborate decorations and stitches used to embellish quilts.
 Buttons, lace, and ribbon were frequently used.
 Animals and flowers seem to be the favorite embroidery themes.
 Some quilters believed that embroidering a spider on its web would bring good luck to the quilter.
-Embellish is our striped version of Crazy Quilt designed and engineered for privacy curtain use in healthcare facilities of all kinds.

 Friendship Quilt

 Friendship Quilt refers to a quilt made by a group of friends, with each participant making and signing one or more of the patchwork blocks.
-Our Friendship privacy curtain fabric consists of many geometric shapes or blocks in a dramatic large-scale multi-colored rendering of Jeremy Noonan’s Darning Geometric pattern.
-The concept of friendship quilting also represents our Stitch Collection collaboration with industry partners in support of The Common Thread For The Cure Foundation.
+Our Friendship privacy curtain fabric consists of many geometric shapes or blocks in a dramatic large-scale multi-colored rendering.

 Kantha